Focus on Physicians:

 But I believe that Mr. Gray’s story is a cautionary tale for these times of metrics and corporate management.
 When efficiency and productivity take precedence over years of connection and trust-building, we may lose something beautiful and ineffably human.
 And in the end, the care we provide may itself suffer.

-Offering two blocks of time for complex patients is not always feasible, depending on the constraints of the system.
-Most doctors no longer own their practices, and they may have little say in the way their schedules are configured.
+While it may be optimal, offering two blocks of time for complex patients is not always supported by the constraints of the system.
+Most doctors no longer own their practices, and, as in my experience as an employed physician, they may have little say in the way their schedules are configured.

 Fueled by lower reimbursements and a drive for greater profitability, many health care systems demand greater productivity with fewer resources.
 Meanwhile, the EHR requirements become ever more onerous.

-It’s up to physicians to lead the way toward making the patient the priority again.
+We can’t depend on the systems that control healthcare to make the changes that we seek.
+It’s up to physicians to collectively lead the way toward making the patient the priority again.
 No one else shares our unique vantage point, nor our personal investment in the care of our patients.
 The time we spend with our patients is more than simply interaction and social connection, valuable as that may be.

 The doctor-patient relationship is by its nature collaborative.
 There are tangible benefits to establishing trust.
 We may unwittingly break those bonds when we are perceived as rushed or pressured.